How can you get your blog post to rank in Google Search?

 The post was only 650 words long, and the subject was how to convert Word to mobi and epub.

 But, now a little over a year after this post was published, it has accumulated 1,127 search keywords.
-Yes, 1,127!
+Yes, 1,127 words or phrases!
 Here is a screenshot from my Semrush account of the first few keywords as the full listing is too long to show here.

 This number is only for keywords that rank higher than 100, so there are in fact a lot more than 1,127 keywords attributed to this short post of only 650 words.

-The importance of this is that while ranking very high, or at number one for one single keyword will bring a lot of traffic, having a lot of long tail or less searched for keywords will also bring a lot of traffic.
+The importance of this is that while ranking very high, or at number one for one single keyword will bring a lot of traffic, having a lot of long tail or less searched for keywords will also bring a lot of traffic from average monthly searches.

 As you can see from the image above, each keyword varies in click-through rate and volume, but continuously delivers traffic due to the number of keywords.
 You can also see that the post has even earned a new keyword.